ericodle/GRU_Classifying_GTZAN/README.md

 ## Repository Files

+- [ ] train_model.py

+coming soon!

-- blues.00000.wav
+- [ ] test_model.py

-This .wav file is provided as a test music clip.
-The file itself was taken from the same download of the GTZAN dataset as used throughout this project, and the excerpt is from the classic John Lee Hooker song "One Bourbon, One Scotch, One Beer."
-It is classified in GTZAN as Blues.
+coming soon!

-- [ ] MFCC_primer.ipynb
+- [ ] models.py

-This Jupyter Notebook with direct link to a ready-to-use Google Colab environment is intended to answer the questions "What is an MFCC?" and "How did we get our MFCCs?"
+coming soon!

 - [ ] MFCC_extraction.py

 This script extracts MFCCs from the GTZAN dataset music files and saves them in JSON format.
 The resulting file is about 640 MB in size, and contains an ordered list of 13 MFCC values per segment of each song within the dataset.
 Moreover, this data is labeled with values 0 through 9 corresponding to one of the ten genres present.

-- [ ] network_train_and_test.py

-coming soon!

-- [ ] models.py
+- [ ] MFCC_primer.ipynb

-coming soon!
+This Jupyter Notebook with direct link to a ready-to-use Google Colab environment is intended to answer the questions "What is an MFCC?" and "How did we get our MFCCs?"

 - [ ] live_runs